mikemwai/cheatsheets/Linux.md

   ls -lh
 ```

-- List files and directories in the current directory in an organized manner based on modification time (`r - reverse order (starts with older files, t - sort by time)`):
+- List files and directories in the current directory in an organized manner based on modification time (`r - reverse order (starts with older files), t - sort by time`):

 ```sh
   ls -lrt